clementvidon/Makefile_tutor/README.md

 .PHONY: clean fclean all re run
 ```

-- The prerequisites of **the `.PHONY:` special target** become targets that make
+- The prerequisites given to **the `.PHONY:` special target** become targets
-  will run regardless of whether a file with that name exists.
+  that make will run regardless of whether a file with that name exists.
+In
+  short these prerequisites are our targets that don't bear the name of a file.

 ```make
 ####################################### END_1 ####